-There are many potential physical hazards to which workers in community clinics and doctors' offices may be exposed.
-The nature of the work may pose ergonomic hazards, the potential for slips, trips and falls, exposure to environmental conditions, driving hazards, cuts, and electrical hazards.
+There are many potential physical hazards to which homecare providers may be exposed.
+The nature of the work may pose ergonomic hazards, the potential for slips, trips and falls, exposure to environmental conditions, driving hazards, hazards related to the storage and use of compressed gas cylinders, cuts, and electrical hazards.

-In this section the physical hazards most commonly encountered by workers in community clinics and doctors' offices and methods to control them are presented.
-Employers should carefully evaluate the potential for exposure to hazards for all community clinic and doctors' office tasks and ensure that they have an effective hazard control plan in place.
+In this section the physical hazards most commonly encountered by homecare providers and methods to control them are presented.
+Employers should carefully evaluate the potential for exposure to hazards for all homecare tasks and ensure that they have an effective hazard control plan in place.
 This information will be useful for inclusion into hazard assessments.

-The following chart provides basic information about control strategies for commonly occurring physical hazards in community clinic and doctors' office work.
+The following chart provides basic information about control strategies for commonly occurring physical hazards in homecare work.
 The selection of controls must be based on a risk assessment of the tasks and environment.
 Worker education and good communication processes are critical administrative controls.
 All legislation related to the assessment of hazards, selection and use of controls must be followed.